roshangrg1/Placement-Assignment_RoshanGuragain/Html/Q.10 table/Readme.md

 ## 🚀 About Me
-I'm a full stack Javascript developer...
+I'm a full stack Javascript developer..

 ## 🔗 Links